-Chaplain Frank explained the gap in being recognized by the administration of the organization and emphasizes the recognition and value from the departments that are not “detached” from the organization.
+While Barry’s coworkers express little appreciation for the chaplains’ efforts, Frank describes the recognition gap occurs at a higher organizational level.
+The hospital administration views the chaplains as detached from the hospital while the nurses and other medical personnel provide sentiments of value.

-“From an administrative level, here we call the mezzanine because the administrative offices are on a second floor mezzanine level right over the main lobby, the powers that be really don't do, honestly, don't do a good job.
+“From an administrative level, here we call [it] the mezzanine because the administrative offices are on a second-floor, mezzanine level right over the main lobby.
+The powers that be really don't do, honestly, don't do a good job.
 Where we get the recognition is from the line staff, the nurses, the doctors, the techs, the folks who are there on the floors or in the units giving care.
 They appreciate us.
 They know what we do.”
 [Frank, lines 219-223]

-Frank referred to administrators as the people who do not really see them for what they contribute to the organization.
-Instead, he recognized those that interact with him on a regular basis.
-The nurses, techs, and physicians who have more interaction.
-This response was intriguing as administrators are traditionally the ones who make the calls to hire or fire chaplains.
-If these administrators are perceived to be “inaccessible”, then their value becomes paradoxical, meaning they are valued in concept but not practicality.
+Frank refers to administrators as the people who do not really see chaplains for what they contribute to the organization.
+Instead, he identifies the nurses, techs, and physicians with whom he has more interaction as his support/recognition team.
+Interestingly, administrators traditionally make decisions about hiring and firing chaplains.
+If chaplains perceive administrators as “inaccessible,” then their value becomes paradoxical.
+Chaplains have value in theory and not in practice.

-When thinking about the quality of work or what a chaplain’s potential is, one chaplain recalls how much a supervisor seemed surprised at what a chaplain did.
-She discusses her perceptions of the encounter with the supervisor.
+Many chaplains talked about their practical value in helping patients and staff.
+When thinking about work quality and potential, one chaplain recalls how surprised a supervisor seems at what a chaplain does.
+She discusses her perceptions of an encounter with the supervisor.

 “It's kind of funny, my direct supervisor is very good at that.
 The system, it's sometimes more as if they're surprised.
 When we had two employees die this year and I did memorials for both of them, like I would do for a parish funeral I did what the family wanted.
 I involved the employee's department, I really didn't do anything differently than I would have for a church member, but administration was like, "Wow, that was really good."
 It was almost like ...
 I think spiritual care can be an afterthought.
 That's kind of an understatement.
 Then when you are out there and you are involved they're like, "Yeah, this is really good, this is really important."
 [Sheryl, lines 244-252]

-Sheryl’s response gave support to the idea of the paradox.
-Here is a chaplain who was given a task that she completed well.
-However, her boss is uniquely surprised that the job was done well, which implies that that the expectation was lower than it should have been.
-But why?
-Why would her boss not expect her to do well on this task?
-This response supports the idea of this theme’s legitimacy.
+Sheryl’s response supports the paradox or perceptions.
+In her mind, she has created and executed a typical memorial service; in the minds of her administration, she has done something extraordinary.
+Additionally, her boss seems uniquely surprised that the job has done well, which implies that that the expectation was low.

-One unexpected theme that came out of the data was the idea of work balance for chaplains who often get called during their “on-call” hours.
-Tricia recalled the instance of being frustrated with a coworker and having to deal with being called in while off-site.
+An unexpected aspect of paradox involves work-life balance for chaplains who often get called during their “off” and “on-call” hours.
+Tricia recalls being frustrated with a coworker and having to deal with being called in while off-site.

 “The work-life balance issue, I was on call a lot last week.
 More than usual.
 The work-life balance is hard.
-I got paged to care for a family that had just arrived, and when they paged me I was right in the middle of reading a bedtime story to my 4 year old.
+I got paged to care for a family that had just arrived, and when they paged me I was right in the middle of reading a bedtime story to my 4-year-old.
 Had to immediately stop and tell her goodnight, that I couldn't cuddle and I had to go to work.
 Which of course was heartbreaking for her and hard for me.